The national context

 Comfort (just) before carbon

 Carbon reduction is essential.
 The most reliable way to achieve it in older houses is to make them genuinely more comfortable.
 Sustained carbon reduction typically follows from careful, well-judged interventions aimed first at improving comfort and performance.
-This approach is informed by John Kay’s argument in Obliquity – that complex goals are often best achieved indirectly – and by UK Green Building Council research into homeowner motivations.
+This approach is informed by John Kay’s argument in his book Obliquity – that complex goals are often best achieved indirectly – and by UK Green Building Council research into homeowner motivations.

 Repair, then retrofit – and repair before replace

-Pre-retrofit repairs are foundational, not ancillary, hence our principle: repair, then retrofit.
+Pre-retrofit repairs are foundational, not ancillary – hence our principle: repair, then retrofit.
 This recognises that the fundamentals of good maintenance are inseparable from the long-term stewardship of historic buildings.

-We support the long-term persistence of historically intact, comfortable and energy efficient buildings, with longevity, repair and retrofit acting together in mutual reinforcement.
+We support the long-term persistence of historically intact, comfortable and energy-efficient buildings, with longevity, repair and retrofit acting together in mutual reinforcement.

 Beyond adversarial thinking – and reconciling environmental and heritage concerns

 Graeme’s research revealed a paradox.
-While there was some resistance to solid wall insulation, nearly 90% of respondents expressed a desire to improve the energy efficiency of their homes, motivated by reducing heating costs, improving thermal comfort and a strong concern for the environment.
+While there was some resistance to solid wall insulation, nearly 90% of respondents expressed a desire to improve the energy efficiency of their homes, motivated by reducing heating costs, improving thermal comfort and concern for the environment.

 A pragmatic approach